 By automatically sending data from your suppliers to your business system(s), a supplier enablement solution can also accelerate other business processes.
 For example, incoming order confirmations might trigger outbound purchase order updates, while inbound shipping details automate the reception of advanced shipping notices (ASNs).
 This automation saves you from having to respond to incoming messages manually and ensures that all parties receive key information as quickly as possible, so orders can be processed and delivered faster than ever.

 Support for Supplier Management

-In addition to its behind-the-scenes automation, the OneTime platform also offers a user-friendly interface with both customer and supplier portals.
+In addition to its behind-the-scenes automation, supplier enablement also offers a user-friendly interface with both customer and supplier portals.
 These enhance supplier relationships by giving both parties a clear view of their interactions, needs, and capabilities.

-OneTime goes also facilitates effective communication with a fully managed service model that provides support for both you and your suppliers.
+A supplier enablement solution also facilitates effective communication with a fully managed service model that provides support for both you and your suppliers.
 We proactively monitor message exchanges to alert you to any issues and resolve them before they impact your business.
 Our streamlined onboarding process helps your suppliers understand your needs while giving them the training they need to send transactions with confidence-- and does so without requiring involvement from your team.

 Why is it so important for grocers to offer equal opportunities for large and small businesses, old and new products?
 Because in times like these, product diversity helps keep shelves stocked when some suppliers fall short.
 Because product diversity drives competition and lowers prices, making it easier to provide your customers with affordable choices.
 And because despite the risk of taking on a new product, you might just be first to market with the “next big thing.”

 If your communications or technology aren’t offering equal opportunities to all your suppliers, we encourage you to reach out and speak with one of our specialists to see how we can help.
 You can also learn more about supplier enablement strategies like scan-based trading on our blog.